 Being in the physical workplace is important for employees to grow in their careers.
 According to our At Work report, 96% of executives notice the work done in the office far more than the work done at home.
 So working in an office can benefit employees by helping them get in front of senior leaders who can influence their career growth.

-Plus, working in an office can help you learn new skills to grow your career.
-For example, you can watch how senior leaders handle fires, lead presentations, or solve problems.
-You can ask your coworkers questions about areas unfamiliar to you.
-Being an office inherently offers more exposure to what others are working on and can help you improve your skill set.
+Plus, working in an office can help folks learn new skills to grow their careers.
+For example, they can watch how senior leaders handle fires, lead presentations, or solve problems.
+They can ask coworkers questions about things they don’t understand or haven’t learned yet.

 It’s true, the value of the workplace has changed.
 It’s now a space for everything you might not get at home or virtually: collaboration, creativity, productivity, culture, and celebration.
 And when you create a space that supports all of the above, you’ll actually get employees excited to choose the office over working from home.